Alamantus/wtfphp/README.md

 ...

+...

-Yes, this is a joke. :smiley:
+Yes, this is a joke. :smile:

+I use PHP daily at work, and I actually quite enjoy it! :smiley: